 The key input parameters into the measurement of ECL are the PD, loss given default (LGD) and exposure at default (EAD).
-These parameters are derived from internally developed statistical models, other historical data or benchmarks using both internal and external factors, and also incorporate forward-looking information.
+These parameters are derived from internally developed statistical models, other historical data using both internal and external factors, and also incorporate forward-looking information.

 PD estimates are estimates at a certain date.
 For corporate exposures, corporate PD estimates are internally derived using the Group's central default tendency for the corporate portfolio.
-For Banks/Fls exposures, the Group applies a separate set of TTC PDs that are developed are based on external rating data of global financial institutions.
-Furthermore, for Sovereign exposures, the Group applies a separate set of TTC PDs that are based on external rating data of Sovereigns rated by S&P.
+For financial institutions and sovereign government exposures, the PDs are based on external rating data of all global financial institutions rated by Standard & Poor's.

-The TTC PD estimates are converted to PIT PDs using the Regression model for the Loans portfolio and Vasicek model for the Investments securities and placements portfolio.
+The Vasicek Model is used to link the TTC PDs with forward looking economic factors to derive PIT PD estimates for each rating category.
 For exposures that have tenors in excess of one year and that are assessed on lifetime PDs, cumulative lifetime PDs are calculated by compounding the 12-month PIT PD.

 LGD is the magnitude of the likely loss if there is a default.
-Since the Group has insufficient historical LGD data to derive statistically reliable LGD estimates, internal LGDs shall be based on external benchmarks.
+Since the Group has insufficient historical LGD data to derive statistically reliable LGD estimates, internal LGDs shall be based on external benchmarks and the management's estimated recovery rates for each asset class in the event of default.

 EAD represents the expected exposure in the event of a default.
 The Group derives the EAD from the current exposure to the counterparty and potential changes to the current amounts allowed under the contract including amortisation.
 The EAD for on-balance sheet exposures shall be equivalent to the outstanding utilisation.
-Cash, equities and real estate are considered as eligible collateral for ECL calculation.
+Only cash and equities (subject to a 25% haircut only for equities) are considered as eligible collateral for ECL calculation.
 For off-balance sheet exposures, the EAD shall be calculated by multiplying the gross exposure amount by a Credit-Conversion Factor (CCF).